Match of the Day 2

-Match of the Day 2 is a Premier League football highlights programme.
-It is a companion show to Match of the Day, usually broadcast on BBC One on Sunday evenings, thus facilitating coverage of the respective week's PL matches that were played since the broadcast of the initial programme.
+Match of the Day 2 was a Premier League football highlights programme.
+It was a companion show to Match of the Day, usually broadcast on BBC One on Sunday evenings, thus facilitating coverage of the respective week's PL matches that were played since the broadcast of the initial programme.

+At the start of the 2025/26 Premier League season, the show was rebranded to be under the main Match of the Day branding.
+One of the main factors is that host Mark Chapman now also hosts Saturday's programme.

 Format

-Match of the Day 2 follows the same format as Match of the Day, with highlights of the day's Premier League football, followed by post-match interviews and tactical analysis.
+Match of the Day 2 followed the same format as Match of the Day, with highlights of the day's Premier League football, followed by post-match interviews and tactical analysis.

 The show originally featured a "Top 5" countdown based around a current event or a guest analyst on the show, such as "Worst Haircuts", "Shocking Refereeing Decisions", or "Golden Oldies."
 This was replaced by "2 Good, 2 Bad", which offered a humorous look at the goings on of the football weekend in England, such as embarrassing gaffes, unusual celebrations, intimacy between players and managers, or supporters falling asleep.